 Drive less: This may not always be a choice for you, but if you can walk or bike for short trips you will save money.
 It’s healthier too!

-Avoid free gas scams: These are less popular today, but free gas scams pop up from time to time.
-They range from telemarketers saying you can get free gas, to claims that scanning your driver’s license before using your credit card at the pump results in savings.
+Avoid scams: These are less popular today, but free gas scams pop up from time to time.
+They range from telemarketers saying you can get free gas to claims that scanning your driver’s license before using your credit card at the pump results in savings.

 You can also buy a fuel-efficient car, but that may not always be an option.
-Using the above tips will help you save money on gas.
+Using the above tips will help you save money.

 Buying gas isn’t a choice for most of us, as we all depend on our cars for our livelihood.
 Saving money at the pump keeps more money in your budget to care for other needs.